joe-plumb/mdw-azure-terraform/README.md

     1. Also update the URLs in the `adf/linkedService/*.json` files to point to the services in your development environment
     1. Commit and push these changes to your Azure DevOps repository.

-### TODO
-- Change to public dataset and update with Synapse artefacts to reflect this
-- Add `.ado` pipelines for release of ADF ARM template and Synapse DACPAC
-- Script changes to `adf` artefacts to ease deployment

 ## Contents
 ### `/iac`
 Contains Terraform deployment for the environments.